brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - **Oracle GraalVM Enterprise Edition** features a more aggressive Java compiler.
 This is what I personally run Minecraft with, see the GraalVM section below.

-- **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible), but the build process itself is optimized for newer CPUs.
-Grab it from Clear Linux's repos via swupd, from distrobox, or from docker.
-Note that you must roll back to the Java 17 release.
+- **Intel's Clear Linux OpenJDK** uses the same code as any other OpenJDK (making it highly compatible), but the build process itself and the dependencies are [optimized for newer CPUs](https://www.phoronix.com/review/zen4-clear-linux/2).
+Grab it from Clear Linux's repos via `swupd`, from [Distrobox](https://github.com/89luca89/distrobox), or from [Docker](https://hub.docker.com/r/clearlinux/openjdk).
+Note that you must roll back to the Java 17 release, and that Java 18 [reverts some of the performance enhancements](https://github.com/clearlinux-pkgs/openjdk/commit/14202e83f919643031cfb7a6318b067310be90f1).

 - **Azul's Prime OpenJDK** is *very* fast since it hooks into llvm, but its currently incompatible with most mods and is linux-only.
 Get it from here: https://docs.azul.com/prime/prime-quick-start-tar

 - **Red Hat Java 8** has the Shenandoah garbage collector.
 Its gated behind a free email signup: https://developers.redhat.com/products/openjdk/download

 - **IBM's OpenJ9** is... *much* slower in Minecraft, and uses totally different flags than any other Java build, but it does consume less memory than OpenJDK-based runtimes.
-See [FAQ](#FAQ) and the [Benchmarks folder](Benchmarks).
+See [FAQ](#FAQ), the [Benchmarks folder](Benchmarks), and [this Gist for low memory consumption flags](https://gist.github.com/FluffyFoxUwU/69f8f156feefae3d826ad0d15c694002).

 If you dont know what to pick, I recommend GraalVM EE (see below) or the latest Adoptium Java 17 JRE: https://adoptium.net/